[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 The Siberian Spa

 If you want to do something totally crazy and unique while you are in Quebec City, I recommend the Siberian Spa.
-This outdoor spa features toasty hot tubs, various spas, yurts with swings and a lovely restaurant.
+This outdoor spa features toasty hot tubs, various spas, yurts with swings, and a lovely restaurant.
 The trick is that you have to be outside in the frigid winter in a bathing suit!

 We ran from hot tub to hot tub and from there to saunas.
-All the while our towels were freezing in the shape they hung!
+All the while, our towels were freezing in the shape they hung!

-This is not for the faint of heart, it is so very cold, but we really enjoyed it even when the temperature was -5 F.
+This is not for the faint of heart; it is so very cold, but we really enjoyed it even when the temperature was -5 F.

 What to eat in Quebec City

-Le Crocumbouche
+Le Croquembouche

 Poutineville

-Poutineville is just down the street from Le Crocumbouche, and we visit it almost as much as the bakery.
+Poutineville is just down the street from Le Croquembouche, and we visit it almost as much as the bakery.
 Poutine is the most famous Quebecois dish.
 It consists of french fries, cheese curds, and brown gravy.
 Poutineville takes this humble dish to another level.
-It adds in meats, different gravies and cheeses.
+It adds in meats, different gravies, and cheeses.
 My favorite is still the classic, but my boys love to get their poutine piled high with meats.

 Aux Anciens Canadien